-Annual Report Summary 31 July 2016
+Annual Report Summary 31 July 2017

 Senior Research Fellows

-Colin Burrow has published a number of articles on Shakespeare and his sources and on Shakespeare’s Sonnets.
-He has continued work on Imitation: A Literary History, and on a history of Elizabethan Literature for the Oxford English Literary History (of which he is one of the general editors).
-He has also started work on an edition of the poems for the Oxford Edition of the Works of John Marston.
-He has acted as Editor in Chief for the literature element of Oxford Handbooks Online and as early modern editor of Review of English Studies, and has reviewed regularly for the London Review of Books.
+Colin Burrow has published articles on Shakespeare and his sources, and on Shakespeare’s Sonnets.
+He has continued work on 'Imitation: a Literary History' and on 'A History of Elizabethan Literature' for the Oxford English Literary History (of which he is one of the general editors).
+He has completed a substantial part of the work for an edition of the poems for the Oxford Edition of the Works of John Marston.
+He has acted as early modern editor of Review of English Studies, and has reviewed regularly for the London Review of Books.

 University Academic Fellows